Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade

 The Unbound Cookbook Alternative

 But thanks to technology, there may be another alternative.
-Publishing on eBook platforms such as Amazon KDP is extremely inexpensive by comparison to all other print options.
+Publishing on eBook platforms such as Amazon KDP is extremely inexpensive in comparison to all other print options.
 Plus, these days, readers are also likely to want your cookbook as an eBook so that they can pull up the recipes on their computers or mobile devices, especially tablets.
 When publishing an eBook cookbook, emphasize this convenience since it can be a win-win for you and your readers.

 More Thoughts on eBook Cookbooks